ISO 9001:2008 QUALITY MANAGEMENT SYSTEM

 - Ensure the integrity of the MSG’s programs through regular, periodic internal audits;

-- Maintain for every employee an atmosphere of pride in workmanship, a spirit of teamwork, mutual respect, trust and motivation to work effectively with shipowners, operators and contracting governments;
+- Maintain for every employee an atmosphere of pride in workmanship, a spirit of teamwork, mutual respect, trust, and motivation to work effectively with shipowners, operators, contracting governments and other industry stakeholders; and,

-- Assure that the safety of our employees and associates, our customers’ sea-going personnel and their registered ships, passengers or cargo are NEVER knowingly compromised.
+- Assure that the safety and security of our employees and associates, our documented sea-going personnel and their registered ships, passengers or cargo are NEVER knowingly compromised.